 #2 – Teeter Hang Ups Inversion Table

-The Teeter Hang Ups inversion table has two key features that make it one of the best inversion tables.
+The Teeter Hang Ups inversion table has two key features that make it one of the top inversion tables.
 First, a lumbar bridge that provides added support to the lower back and pain reduction.
 Second, stress-relieving adjustable acupressure nodes.
-This is simply one of the best inversion tables for decompressive stretching of the back.
+This is simply our favorite inversion table for decompressive stretching of the back.
 For added safety, this inversion table boasts hinges that lock securely, and a height-adjustable foot platform

 #3 – The Ironman Inversion Table (Ironman IFT 4000)